uzit001/INST326-Financial-Transaction-Analytics-System/README.md

 Team: Uzzam Tariq, Keven Day, Kevin Miele, Angelo Montagnino

 The Problem
-People struggle to track their financial decisions and understand where their money is going.\n Small recurring charges like subscriptions can add up without them realizing.
+People struggle to track their financial decisions and understand where their money is going.
+Small recurring charges like subscriptions can add up without them realizing.

 Our Solution
 A Python application that:
 Tracks transactions across multiple account types Imports data from bank CSV/JSON exports
 Provides insights on spending patterns